jesalmandalia/hangman/README.md

 Hangman is a classic game in which a player thinks of a word, and the other player tries to guess that word within a certain amount of attempts.
 It is a popular game that tests your vocabulary and deductive skills.

 In the implementation of the Hangman game, the computer thinks of a word, and the user tries to guess it.
 The game progresses as the user enters letters one by one, attempting to uncover the word.
 If the user guesses a correct letter, it is revealed in the word.
-In the Hangman game, if the user guesses an incorrect letter, instead of drawing a visual representation of the hangman, the number of lives is reduced by 1.
+In this version of the Hangman game, if the user guesses an incorrect letter, instead of drawing a visual representation of the hangman, the number of lives is reduced by 1.
 The goal of the game remains the same: to guess the word before the number of lives reaches 0, indicating a lost game.

 - [Milestone 2](#milestone-2)
 - [Milestone 3](#milestone-3)